carpentries/instructor-training/index.md

 *Please fill in [this form][application-form] if you wish to take part in this course.
-Priority is given to members of our partner organizations, but we run several open-enrolment classes each year as well.*
+Priority is given to members of our partner organizations, but we run several open-enrollment classes each year as well.*

 The class will be hands-on throughout: short lessons will alternate with individual and group practical exercises,